 In addition to determining a SNAP recipient’s work registration status, HHSC determines whether the SNAP recipient will be eligible for a federal exemption.

 SNAP recipients eligible for a federal exemption are known as exempt recipients.
 These recipients are part of the SNAP E&T General Population but are not required to participate in SNAP E&T services.
-However, with the exceptions set forth in A-204.a(1), they can volunteer and participate in SNAP E&T services, as funding permits, but must not be sanctioned for noncooperation.
+However, with the exemptions set forth in A-204.a(1), they can volunteer and participate in SNAP E&T services, as funding permits, but must not be penalized for noncooperation.

 HHSC staff is responsible for determining the work registration and exemption status of all SNAP recipients.
 Boards must ensure that Workforce Solutions Office staff does not attempt to determine work registration and exemption status.